Project Management Office (PMO) implementations need project portfolio management and project management tools to sustain the PMO function

 As stated before, the size of an organization, its culture and requirements may affect the approach it takes in implementing project and portfolio tools; there are standards or baseline requirements that must be achieved to determine what work is required and how it will be performed.
 Having proven processes and procedures in place is a key to successful project/portfolio tool implementation — although not mandatory.
 Many tools today are at an advanced level for project and portfolio management and can be a catalyst for change within an organization or may actually change the way business is done (i.e. influence process alignment, enhancement, and/or a change to the organization’s approach to project management).

-Two assessments will need to be performed.
+Two assessments should be performed.
 The first assessment includes the readiness of the organization’s project management process, the maturity of the methodology, and the balance of the requirements established to the benefits desired from the tool.

 The second assessment pertains to the investment in resources (hardware, software, and infrastructure) and in on-going operational support.
 Whether the work will be performed internally or externally to the organization, an SME with expertise in tools deployment and process alignment are keys to successful implementation and assurance of smooth on-going operation support.